House of Suren: History

 The head of Suren family had the privilege to crown the first Parthian king in the 3rd century BC, which founded a tradition that was continued by his descendants.
-Following the 3rd century AD defeat of the Arsacids and the subsequent rise of the Sassanids, the Surenas then switched sides and began to serve the Persians, at whose court they were identified as one of the so-called "Parthian clans."
+Following the 3rd century AD defeat of the Arsacids and the subsequent rise of the Sassanids, the Surenas then switched sides and began to serve the Sassanids, at whose court they were identified as one of the so-called "Parthian clans."
 The last attested scion of the family was a military commander active in northern China during the 9th century.

 It is probable that the Surenas were landowners in Sakastan, that is, in the region between Arachosia and Drangiana in present-day southeast Iran and Southern Afghanistan.
 The Surenas appear to have governed Sistan (which derives its name from 'Sakastan' and was once a much larger region than the present day province) as their personal fiefdom.

+Notable members of the family include the 1st century BC cavalry commander Surena, Gregory the Illuminator, and Chihor-Vishnasp, a 6th-century AD governor of Armenia who attempted to establish Zoroastrianism in that country.

+Mehr Narseh, the minister of four Sasanian kings, was from the House of Suren, as was Mahbod, who was ambassador during the reigns of Khosrow I (r.
+531–579) and Hormizd IV (r.
+579–590).

+Gondopharids

+The ruling dynasty of the Indo-Parthian kingdom may have belonged to the house of Suren.
 "Ernst Herzfeld maintained that the dynasty of [the Indo-Parthian emperor] Gondophares represented the House of Suren."
-Other notable members of the family include the 1st century BC cavalry commander Surena, Gregory the Illuminator, and Chihor-Vishnasp, a 6th-century AD governor of Armenia who attempted to establish Zoroastrianism in that country.

-Mehr Narseh, the minister of four Sasanian kings, was from the House of Suren.